aleRizzolo/MongoTextQuery/README.md

    npm run start
    ```

-The Full Text Search Engine should now be up and running on `http://localhost:3000` (or 8080 if PORT variable is not specified).
+The Full Text Search Engine should now be up and running on `http://localhost:3000` (or 8080 if PORT variable is not defined).

 ## Project Structure